LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_PCG.rst

-.. c:function:: int SUNLinSol_PCGSetMaxl(SUNLinearSolver S, int maxl)
+.. c:function:: SUNErrCode SUNLinSol_PCGSetMaxl(SUNLinearSolver S, int maxl)

    This function updates the number of linear solver iterations to allow.